-If a truck driver’s actions were responsible for the injuries you sustained in an accident, DeMayo Law Offices, LLP might be able to represent you in your case.
+If a truck driver’s actions were responsible for the injuries you sustained in an accident, DeMayo Law Offices might be able to represent you in your case.
 Aggressive driving involves any behavior that puts other people in harm’s way.
 When a truck driver drives aggressively, they could cause an accident, resulting in severe injuries and fatalities to the occupants of other vehicles.
-It’s not only dangerous but also illegal in North Carolina.
+It’s not only dangerous, but also illegal in North Carolina.
 Someone found guilty of aggressive driving could face a Class 1 misdemeanor charge and possible jail time.

 You will not be alone in this fight for justice.
 Call (877) 333-1000 for a free consultation with a truck accident lawyer to discuss your case and the legal services we provide.

 It’s important to know the difference between aggressive driving and reckless driving.
 Many people think the two are interchangeable, however, they are two different criminal offenses.
 Reckless driving is a less serious offense and can exist without an associated aggressive driving charge.
 Conversely, aggressive driving cannot exist without reckless driving because it includes some elements of the latter offense.

 According to North Carolina statute § 20-141.6, aggressive driving refers to an individual operating a motor vehicle on a public vehicular area, highway, or street who:

 - Violates speed restrictions or school zone speed limits; and